-- A) Acts or threats of intimidation or harassment - B) Acts or threats of physical aggression. - C) Arbitrary actions or imposition of sanctions without proper regard to due process - D) Violation of student rights and responsibilities - E) Grievances under Title VI of the Civil Rights Act of 1964, Title IX of the Higher Education Amendments of 1972, and Section 504 of the Rehabilitation Act of 1973, which prohibit discrimination on the basis of race, color, national origin, sex or handicap by federally funded education institutions - F) The exercise of rights of free expression protected by state and federal constitutions and Education Code Section 76120
+- A) Acts or threats of intimidation or harassment. - B) Acts or threats of physical aggression. - C) Arbitrary actions or imposition of sanctions without proper regard to due process. - D) Violation of student rights and responsibilities, - E) Grievances under Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, and Section 504 of the Rehabilitation Act of 1973, which prohibit discrimination on the basis of race, color, national origin, sex or handicap by federally funded education institutions.